Communal dancefloor energy from the world's

 Transitioning to Clean Energy

-One of our significant achievements is the increased proportion of electricity sourced from the grid and the complete elimination of fuel consumption for generators on-site.
+One of our most significant achievements is the increased proportion of green electricity sourced from the grid, alongside the complete elimination of fuel consumption for generators on-site.
 This transition to clean energy aligns with our commitment to minimizing our environmental impact.
+Notably, we are now sourcing 100% of our energy from renewable sources, thanks to the wind farm next to the festival site.

 Creating awareness.